Alberto Riccardi

-Alberto Riccardi (born 1 October 2006) is a Sammarinese footballer who plays as a defender for Serie D club Imolese and the San Marino national team.
+Alberto Riccardi (born 1 October 2006) is a Sammarinese footballer who plays as a defender for Italian Serie D club Tropical Coriano and the San Marino national team.

 Career

 Club

 Raised in the youth sector of the San Marino Academy, he made his debut in the first team on 1 October 2023 in the Campionato Sammarinese against Pennarossa that the Academy won 4-0.
 In 2024, he was loaned to La Fiorita.

 Riccardi signed with Imolese in the Italian fourth-tier during the summer of 2025.

 International

 He played in the San Marino youth national teams at the Under-16, Under-17, Under-19 and Under-21 levels, and made his debut with the San Marino senior national team on 24 March 2025 in a qualifying match for the 2026 FIFA World Cup against Romania.